 Next, look at the table, and you’ll see that value equals 131° C. Simple, right?
 Now let’s move on to the example with the type T thermocouple chart.

-Type T thermocouple chart
+Type T thermocouple reference table

 No secrets here.
 The procedure to read the type T thermocouple table is exactly the same as the one from the type K thermocouple table.
 We’ll make this example a bit more complex though.

-Now suppose you measure the temperature of a process in a nice controlled room temp of 18° C. Since you know the ambient temp, go to your type T thermocouple chart and look for the temperature to millivolt conversion.
+Suppose you measure the temperature of a process in a nice controlled room temp of 18° C. Since you know the ambient temp, go to your type T thermocouple chart and look for the temperature to millivolt conversion.

 Column 8 and row 10 will give you 18’s value, 0.709 mV.
 So far so good, right?
 Now you get a thermocouple voltage of 2.759 mV from 0° C, so do the reference junction compensation: 2.759 + 0.709 = 3.468 mV.
 Basic math.
 Then with this result, you have one more step to go.
 So look on the table for the temperature value which matches 3.468 mV.